ludwig-ai/ludwig-docs/docs/developer_guide/style_guidelines_and_tests.md

     """
 ```

-Functions with no arguments or return value may have a single-line docstring, ie:
+Functions with no arguments or return value may have a isingle-line docstring, ie:

 ```python
 @pytest.fixture()